T1m3M/ctf-writeups/CyberTalents - Cairo university/README.md

 ### solution
 **Solved after the competition**

-Using wireshark and after studying the capture i make an assumption about what's going on ..
+Using wireshark and after studying the capture i made an assumption about what's going on ..

 there's a file **safe.tar.gz.gpg** has been sent so now we need to collect the packets and see what will happen next: we choose a packet of the many packets of this file over FTP-DATA protocol then ``` right-click > Follow > TCP Stream ```